josecelano/josecelano/README.md

 - From 2016 to 2021 I was working in HYVE as manager and developer.
 HYVE is a 20-year innovation company located in Munich.

-- I'm currently working as a developer on open-source projects with focus on managing large image datasets with continuous integration.
+- I'm currently working as a developer on open-source projects, for example: [BitTorrent Tracker in Rust](https://github.com/torrust).

 ## Things I am interested in